Rukshin/Rukshin/README.md

 ### Hi there 👋

-I'm **Jordi Pulido**, *Software Developer* at @seatcode.
+I'm **Jordi Pulido**, *Software Developer* at @AdevintaSpain.
 Mainly, on PHP and Java, looking forward to learn GoLang.
 Boardgame & videogames entusiast.

 - 🌱 I’m currently learning Kotlin & Godot Engine
 - 💬 Ask me about videogames, boardgames or cooking